Here Be Monsters!: Plot

-Meanwhile, Willbury, Marjorie, and several members of the Laundry disguise themselves as boxtrolls and enter the Underground, where they locate Arthur's grandfather, but are caught in the traps used by the Guild to capture Underlings and taken to the laboratory.
+Meanwhile, Willbury, Marjorie, and several members of the Laundry disguise themselves as boxtrolls and enter the Underground, where they locate Arthur's grandfather, but are caught in the traps used by the Guild to capture Underlings and are taken to the laboratory.
 Marjorie recognises an enlarged version of her stolen invention—now revealed to be a size transference device.
 A gigantic rat emerges from a pit in the middle of the floor, which the Laundry recognise as one of their missing comrades.
 Snatcher reveals that the Guild has been transferring the size of captured Underlings to "the Great One", and feeding him with the captured cheeses, to wreak vengeance on Ratbridge.
 Still believing her a boxtroll, the Guild transfers Marjorie's size to the rat, leaving her only seven inches tall.
 Arthur is then brought into the lab; but Herbert frees the captives and knocks a hole in the wall to allow their escape.
 Arthur again retrieves his wings—and Marjorie's prototype—and the group returns to the ship.

 The Guild dress the Great One in armour; and the heroes return to the Cheese Hall to stop him.
 They activate a large electromagnet, which draws the iron armour toward the hall; whereupon the Great One explodes, covering the town in a layer of cheese.
 The shock wave triggers a collapse of the tunnels below the hall.
 Using the prototype size transference device, the miniaturised creatures are returned to their normal size.
 William clears his name, and he, Arthur, and Herbert take residence above the old pet shop.